 Conclusion: California Needs a Statewide Longitudinal Data System

 Based on interviews and other research findings, the research team concluded that the development of an SLDS in California likely faces more significant political than technical challenges.
 The team developed a set of policy criteria for consideration of any new data system, including the following attributes: public good, data security, data quality, cost and time, technical feasibility, political feasibility, and sustainability.
 Based on these criteria, the authors recommend the following SLDS:

-- California should develop a centralized data warehouse to create standard reports and data dashboards for various audiences (policymakers, schools and colleges, students/families), and to manage access to the data by external researchers; and
+- California should develop a centralized data warehouse to create standard reports and data dashboards for various audiences (policymakers, schools and colleges, students/families, workforce), and to manage access to the data by external researchers; and

 - California should create a data office within an existing state agency, or create new state data agency, with the mission of developing and managing the data warehouse.

 California would likely benefit from having a higher education coordinating body, but developing a data system is not contingent on resolving that issue.
 State policymakers and local educators need access to adequate information to improve equitable student learning, progression, and success.
 It is time for California to help by developing a vital tool to support their work.